-6 The number of PSUs earned is linearly interpolated for performance between the 30th and 75th percentile.
-Effective for the PSUs granted in 2018, the number of PSUs earned is also subject to a negative TSR cap that limits the number of PSUs earned to no more than target if absolute TSR is negative for any performance period.
+The number of PSUs earned is linearly interpolated for achievement in between each of those performance levels.
+For the PSUs granted in 2018 and thereafter, the number of PSUs earned is subject to a negative TSR cap that limits the number of PSUs earned to no more than target if absolute TSR is negative for any performance period.

 The hotel market share PSUs are based on improvement in market share for each of the Company's hotels during the three-year performance period.
-This is determined by establishing a baseline for each hotel of how well it is performing against its competitive set in the market at the beginning of the performance period.
+This is determined by establishing a baseline for each hotel of how well it is performing against its competitive set in its market at the beginning of the performance period.
 This is based on a report prepared for each hotel by STR Global, a well-recognized and universally accepted benchmarking service for the hospitality industry ("STR Report").
 Improving the market share of our hotels leads to stronger results for our entire portfolio.
 At the end of the three-year performance period, a STR Report is again generated for each of our hotels.
 If 50% of our hotels have shown improvement by capturing a larger share of the market from its competitors over that three-year period, then the target number of PSUs for this component has been earned.
 The number of PSUs earned is calculated in accordance with the following:

-Percentage of Hotels with Market Share Improvement Pe
+Percentage of Hotels with Market Share

 Improvement Percent of Target PSUs Earned

 < 30% 0%

 30% 50%

 50% 100%

 or Equal to 75% 150%

-The number of PSUs earned is linearly interpolated for performance between 30% and 75%.
+The number of PSUs earned is linearly interpolated for achievement in between each of those performance levels.